Jo Ann Tolley: Early life and career

-Tolley toured frequently in the 1950s.
+Her live appearances, or at least those made billed as Jo Ann–or Joanne–Tolley, began getting media coverage in January 1950, when she was one of "eight vaudeville acts" on the bill with onscreen horror icon Rondo Hatton, starring in Universal's The Brute Man.
 In 1953 she opened at the Casa Blanca in Canton, Ohio on December 11, for three days.
 Afterward she performed for two weeks at the Spa Athletic Club in Erie, Pennsylvania, beginning on December 14.

-Tolley appeared on the WRC-TV program, The National Radio Fan Club, on July 15, 1955.
-Tolley was an added attraction on a bill with Bill Haley and the Comets at the Courthouse Square Theatre in Springfield, Massachusetts, in December 1955.
+In July 1955, Tolley was heard on the WRC series, The National Radio Fan Club.
+In December of that year, she was an added attraction on a bill with Bill Haley and the Comets at the Courthouse Square Theatre in Springfield, Massachusetts.
+Reviewing her January 1957 performance, headlining at Montreal's El Morocco, Gazette critic Harold Whitehead gives Tolley a brief but comprehensive thumbs-up.